5 Things Every DIYer Should Have in Their Truck

 DIY Fix-A-Flat Kit

 My flat-tire kit includes: plugger, reamer, needle-nose pliers, plugs, valve stem tool, extra valve stem caps, air chuck and tire pressure gauge.
 A kit like this will likely pay for itself the first time you use it.
 And yes, we know the tire experts say you’re not supposed to plug a tire from the outside, and you definitely shouldn’t plug sidewalls.
 But I’ve personally plugged at least 20 tires (lots of nails and screws on construction sites) without any failures, safety issues or reduction in the overall life of the tires.
-We also have a summer emergency car kit you should have on hand.
+Take a look at these truck organizer ideas to keep all your essentials neat and easily accessible, too.

 Handy Tie-Down Gear